Hormones can feel all over the place during pregnancy, but what happens postpartum? Take a closer look at your postpartum hormone timeline.

 As many of you know, many new stressors develop when you have a young baby.

 Your postpartum hormones: six months and beyond

-At six months postpartum, many women will experience a decrease in prolactin production, leading to a reduction in breast milk.
+At six months postpartum, many women will experience a decrease in prolactin production, reducing breast milk production.

 Even if you breastfeed past the six-month mark, your child’s demand for milk has significantly decreased as you begin to introduce solid foods and have passed significant early growth spurts.
 This decrease in prolactin also causes your breastmilk composition to change and is more suited for your growing baby.

 Once your child completely stops breastfeeding, prolactin levels will go back to pre-baby levels.
 The decrease in prolactin will cause you to stop lactating and help stimulate your natural menstrual cycle.

 Most women report getting their period back within one to three months of discontinuing breastfeeding, although this is not the case for everyone.